 Dorset is popular as only a southern county with a magnificent coastline can be.
 But while it has seaside resorts to compare with any, there are also long stretches of unfrequented coast to enjoy, because there are no main roads that hug the coastline.
 Dorset's Jurassic coast is England's first natural World Heritage site, covering 95 miles of truly stunning coastline from East Devon to The Isle of Purbeck.
 The coast is famous for its natural geological structures, including Durdle Door, a naturally formed stone arch in the sea near Lulworth, and Old Harry Rocks, a set of chalk sea stacks – independently standing rock formations out in the sea – near Studland.
-Both of these are visible from the South West Coastal Path, which offers a great way for anybody staying in one of our Dorset coastal cottages to see some of the Jurassic Coast.
+Both of these are visible from the South West Coastal Path, which offers a great way for anybody staying in one of our Dorset holiday cottages to see some of the Jurassic Coast.

 If you’re a watersports enthusiast, head for Poole, which boasts the second largest natural harbour in the world and is a haven for wild sea birds.
 Poole is a vibrant town with a bustling quay, a good variety of shops and restaurants.
 Poole’s Sandbanks peninsula is renowned for its windsurfing.
 The neighbouring seaside resort of Bournemouth has seven miles of golden sands and is brimming with shops, restaurants, cafes, bars and night clubs.